jakdot/parser_and_memory_additionalfiles/readme.md

 - pyactr (version 0.2.5 or higher; apart from Staub which requires an experimental pyactr package - see there for details)
 - numpy
+- nltk
 - pandas
 - mpi4py
 - pymc3

 The file in Staub needs a special pyactr experimental package (provided in there).

+# simple_examples

+This might be the best place to start.
+It shows how the parser parses some simple sentences.
+Novel sentences can be provided to the parser.

 # train_parser